Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/what-is-wiznet-cloud.md

 # What is WIZnet Cloud?

-WIZnet Cloud is an IoT Device connection service based on MQTT.
+WIZnet Cloud is an IoT device connection service based on MQTT.
 Providing near real-time data monitoring service.

 ### Features